 What is a VPN and why do I need it in China?

-As you probably already know Internet doesn’t work as we wish in China and a large number of websites are blocked by the Great Firewall.
-Among the websites that you can’t access there are Facebook, Youtube, Twitter and Google+.
+As you probably already know, the internet doesn’t work like we wish it did in China and a large number of websites are blocked by the “Great Firewall”.
+Among the websites that you can’t access there are Facebook, YouTube, Twitter and Google+.